tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 # Network Resource Slicing Membership

-A slice aggregate can be instantiated over parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch across multiple domains administered by a provider.
-A slice policy topology may include all or a sub-set of the physical nodes and links of an IP/MPLS network; it may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth).
+A NRP that supports a Slice-Flow Aggregate can be instantiated over parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch across multiple domains administered by a provider.
+The NRP topology may may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth).

-## Dedicated Network Resources

-Physical network resources may be fully dedicated to a specific slice aggregate.
-For example, traffic belonging to a slice aggregate can traverse dedicated network resources without being subjected to contention from traffic of other slice aggregates.
-Dedicated network resource slicing allows for simple partitioning of the physical network resources amongst slice aggregates without the need to distinguish packets traversing the dedicated network resources since only one slice aggregate traffic stream can traverse the dedicated resource at any time.
+The physical network resources may be fully dedicated to a specific Slice-Flow Aggregate.
+For example, traffic belonging to a Slice-Flow Aggregate can traverse dedicated network resources without being subjected to contention from traffic of other Slice-Flow Aggregates.
+Dedicated physical network resource slicing allows for simple partitioning of the physical network resources amongst Slice-Flow Aggregates without the need to distinguish packets traversing the dedicated network resources since only one Slice-Flow Aggregate traffic stream can traverse the dedicated resource at any time.

-## Shared Network Resources

 To optimize network utilization, sharing of the physical network resources may be desirable.
-In such case, the same physical network resource capacity is divided among multiple slice aggregates.
-Shared network resources can be partitioned in the data plane (for example by applying hardware policers and shapers) and/or partitioned in the control plane by providing a logical representation of the physical link that has a subset of the network resources available to it.
+In such case, the same physical network resource capacity is divided among multiple NRPs that support multiple Slice-Flow Aggregates.
+The shared physical network resources can be partitioned in the data plane (for example by applying hardware policers and shapers) and/or partitioned in the control plane by providing a logical representation of the physical link that has a subset of the network resources available to it.

-# Network Slice Request Workflow
+# IETF Network Slice Realization {#NSRealization}

-{{ns-workflow}} describes the steps for the workflow required to realize an IETF network slice service in a provider network.
-Each of steps is further elaborated on in a subsequent section.
+{{ns-workflow}} describes the steps required to realize an IETF network slice service in a provider network  using the solution proposed in this document.
+Each of the steps is further elaborated on in a subsequent section.

 ~~~~
                        --      --      --